 To comply with section 109(1) of the Act the trustee must complete the heritable assets section of BASYS for any property, prior to commencing any of the actions as described at sections 10.2.9 to 10.2.14 and provide all necessary documentation.
 See the guidance for more information.

-This role is undertaken by the Trustee Supervision team on behalf of the Accountant.
+This role is undertaken by the Supervision team on behalf of the Accountant.

 The team will respond to the request within 20 working days of receipt.

-When consent is given to the trustee’s proposal and they are unable to progress the action within one year of the agreement an update should be provided to the trustee supervision team.
+When consent is given to the trustee’s proposal and they are unable to progress the action within one year of the agreement an update should be provided to the Supervision team.

 No available equity